-With the GED® program, students who don't pass the GED® test have more tools than ever to help them succeed on their next try!
-When students need to retake a GED® test subject:
+With the GED program, students who don't pass the GED test have more tools than ever to help them succeed on their next try!
+When students need to retake a GED test subject:

 - 1. Use the Enhanced Score Report's study plan to help focus their studying on exactly what they need to improve. - 2.
-Give students the GED Ready® practice test before taking the test again. - Once they're ready, have students schedule their retake in their GED.com account.\
+Give students the GED Ready practice test before taking the test again. - 3.
+Once they're ready, have students schedule their retake in their GED.com account.\

-To download a digital copy of this handbook and to access all of the tools and resources mentioned, go to GED.com/educators admins/teaching/teaching resources/.
+To download a digital copy of this handbook and to access all of the tools and resources mentioned, go to GED.com/educator\handbook.

-\ Through the Discounted Retake Program, every candidate is eligible for one discounted retake for a failed attempt on a GED® test subject.
-A discounted retake is valid for twelve months after the initial subject area test attempt.
+\ Through the Discounted Retake Program, every candidate is eligible for two discounted retakes for a failed attempt on a GED test subject.
+These discounted retakes are valid for twelve months after the initial subject area test attempt.
 For each discounted retake, GED Testing Service waives all testing fees, so the only costs to the student are any applicable state or testing center fees.
 This applies to U.S. test takers only.
 International students are not eligible.

-Subscribe to the GED Testing Service e-newsletter to get the latest news, tools, and tips on teaching the GED® test.
+Subscribe to the GED Testing Service e-newsletter to get the latest news, tools, and tips on teaching the GED test.

-Subscribe at GED.com/in-session.
+Sign up at GED.com/in-session.